awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 For more information, see [Data Keys](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) in the *AWS Key Management Service Developer Guide* and [Envelope Encryption](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/how-it-works.html#envelope-encryption) in the *AWS Encryption SDK Developer Guide*\.

 **Data Key Reuse Period**
 The length of time, in seconds, for which Amazon SQS can reuse a data key to encrypt or decrypt messages before calling AWS KMS again\.
 An integer representing seconds, between 60 seconds \(1 minute\) and 86,400 seconds \(24 hours\)\.
 The default is 300 \(5 minutes\)\.
-For more information, see [How Does the Data Key Reuse Period Work?](#sqs-how-does-the-data-key-reuse-period-work)\.
+For more information, see [Understanding the Data Key Reuse Period](#sqs-how-does-the-data-key-reuse-period-work)\.
 In the unlikely event of being unable to reach AWS KMS, Amazon SQS continues to use the cached data key until a connection is reestablished\.

 **Customer Master Key ID**